He-Man and the Masters of the Universe /VS/ Zuckerberg and the Masters of the Metaverse

 "You're going to be able to move across all these different experiences on all kinds of different devices, sometimes using virtual reality so you're fully immersed, sometimes using augmented reality glasses so you can be present in the physical world as well, and sometimes on a computer or phone so you can quickly jump into the metaverse from existing platforms."

-So, we still will need all those other devices then.
+So, what he's saying is....we still will need all our other devices.
 The metaverse adds more devices and apps to our lives, which means more ads and things to spend money on.
-Great.
+Greeaaat.

 Horizon is the new Meta (formerly Facebook) V/R social media platform.
 It has versions for "home", "worlds" and "workspace".
 It all looks very cartoon like to me.
 I don't want to travel to a cartoon world.
 I want to see real destinations.
 Why does it have to look like we are in a Disney Pixar film?

 One thing comes to mind here about headsets....Guess we'll all be near-sighted in the future?
-Putting a high speed computing device on your face for extended periods of time cannot be good.
+Putting a high res and speed computing device on your face for extended periods of time cannot be good.